Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan vs. UNLV Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Friday's game at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) squaring off against the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
-Our computer prediction projects a close 70-68 victory for Michigan, so expect a tight matchup.
+Friday's contest at Pete Maravich Assembly Center has the Michigan Wolverines (22-9) taking on the UNLV Lady Rebels (31-2) at 3:00 PM ET (on March 17).
+Our computer prediction projects a close 70-68 win for Michigan, so it should be a competitive matchup.

-Last time out, the Wolverines lost 81-79 to Ohio State on Friday.
+The Wolverines are coming off of an 81-79 loss to Ohio State in their last outing on Friday.

 Michigan vs. UNLV Game Info